Alconbury: Government

-As a civil parish, Alconbury has its own elected parish council, made up of 10 members.
+As a civil parish, Alconbury has its own elected parish council, made up of ten members.
 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire.
 Alconbury is a part of the district ward of Alconbury and The Stukeleys and is represented on the district council by one councillor.
 The village's highest tier of local government is Cambridgeshire County Council.
 Alconbury is a part of the electoral division of Huntingdon and is represented on the county council by two councillors.
-Cambridgeshire County Council intends to move its headquarters to Alconbury, from Cambridge, by 2020.
+Cambridgeshire County Council is now based near the village, in New Shire Hall, at Alconbury Weald.

 At Westminster, Alconbury is in the parliamentary constituency of Huntingdon.
-The current MP is the Conservative Jonathan Djanogly, who has represented the constituency since 2001.
+The current MP is the Conservative Ben Obese-Jecty, who has represented the constituency since 2024.

 Alconbury was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 In 1974, following the Local Government Act 1972, Alconbury became a part of the county of Cambridgeshire.

 Geography

 Alconbury is in the district of Huntingdonshire and gives its name to RAF Alconbury, as well as the new Alconbury Weald development, situated on the former airfield of RAF Alconbury.
 The village is near to the point where a major north–south trunk road, the A1, crosses the only major east–west trunk road: the A14.
-In 2005 there were proposals to convert the former airfield of RAF Alconbury into a freight-only commercial airport to benefit from these surface links, however these proposals never came to fruition.
+In 2005, there were proposals to convert the former airfield into a freight-only commercial airport to benefit from these surface links, however these proposals never came to fruition.
 Nearby, to the east, are The Stukeleys: Great Stukeley and Little Stukeley.
 Just north of the A1/A14 junction is Alconbury Hill.

 Demography

 Population

-In the period 1801 to 1901 the population of Alconbury was recorded every ten years by the UK census.
+In the period 1801 to 1901, the population of Alconbury was recorded every ten years by the UK census.
 During this time the population was in the range of 483 (the lowest in 1801) and 967 (the highest in 1851).

 From 1901, a census was taken every ten years with the exception of 1941 (due to the Second World War).

 All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 3067 acre and so the population density for Alconbury in 2011 was 327.4 persons per square mile (126.4 per square kilometre).

 Amenities

-The village has a Neighbourhood Watch group, cricket club, football teams, community choir, a public house, a doctor's surgery, post office and houses the local MP.
-There is a Church of England primary school, A service station on the B1043/A14 junction closed in August 2007 and re-opened in 2012 under new owners.
+The village has a Neighbourhood Watch group, cricket club, football teams, community choir, a public house, a doctor's surgery, post office and Memorial Hall.
+There is a Church of England primary school.
+A service station on the B1043/A14 junction closed in August 2007 and re-opened in 2012 under new owners, however this has since been demolished and is now the site of a Maritime Transport Office and Depot.

 There are several annual events held in the village including The Neighbourhood Watch Summer Fête, Village Show, Harvest Supper.
 Biannual events - Christmas tree festival, Scarecrow Festival, open gardens.

-Alconbury will be the terminus of the ongoing Cambridge Metro project to improve public transport in the east of England.